"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 From the bedroom: “I’m going to kill them both!”

-As he spread out the blue tablecloths, Ridi heard the word jump out in the argument between Athina and her mother in their apartment over the restaurant.
+As he set up tables for breakfast, Ridi heard the word jump out in the argument between Athina and her mother in their apartment above the restaurant.
 They fought all the time, so he couldn’t be sure if they were arguing about his message, though he heard kardia enough times to assume they were.
 That worried the youth.
 He had taken a risk sending the girl his simple message, and he certainly never expected her mother to see it.
-He half-expected Lydia to lean over the terrace rail and fire him on the spot.
+At any moment, he worried Lydia might lean over the terrace rail and fire him on the spot.

 Ridi, ignoring him, strained to understand an especially quick exchange.

-Denied coffee long enough that morning, Nick looked for another option.
+Denied coffee long enough, Nick looked for another option.
 Among the half dozen establishments scattered along the wharf, only Vassoula’s was open, and she had perched herself on a high stool at her front door, smoking a cigarette and watching him.
 She smirked when she saw him looking around for yet another option.
 He decided to stay put.

 Overhead, the mother and daughter’s argument abruptly stopped.
 A door slammed, and Ridi stared at the corner of the building, waiting for one of them to appear.
 When he saw Athina, he grinned like the love-smitten kid he was, but she wasn’t smiling when she marched up to him.